Administering Subcutaneous Injections: NDIS High Intensity Daily Personal Activities Module

 Umbilical region of the abdomen, about two inches from the navel (avoid the navel)

 Top of the thigh

 Top of the buttocks.

 (Villines 2018; Shepherd 2018; Case-Lo 2018)

 (Shepherd 2018; QLD DoH 2020)

-It is important to note that each patient has varying levels of subcutaneous fat, so each individual should be assessed before proceeding with the injection.
+It is important to note that different people have varying levels of subcutaneous fat, so each individual should be assessed before you proceed with the injection.
 Lifting the skin fold can help separate the subcutaneous away from the muscle underneath (which should be avoided) (Shepherd 2018).

-If the patient requires frequent injections, you should rotate injection sites to allow each area to heal (Villines 2018).
+If the participant requires frequent injections, you should rotate injection sites to allow each area to heal (Villines 2018).

 Method of Injection

 Perform hand hygiene.
 While the WHO does not recommend wearing gloves for administering injections, use your own judgement.
 Wear gloves if bleeding is expected.